 Blood sugar affects blood pressure.
-In fact, having high blood sugar levels is one of the causing factors of high blood pressure.
+In fact, having bad blood sugar levels is one of the causing factors of bad blood pressure.
 On the other hand, having low blood sugar can lower blood pressure.

 So your goal is to keep your blood sugar levels steady — not high or low.

 Eating smaller, frequent meals helps.